Tomatotech90/github-contribution-log/Contribution_#2Remove-D-Specific-Verbiage-from-rule.md

 ### Technical Skills Gained

-Learned to distinguish between DoD wording that's incidental to a generic security requirement versus DoD wording that constitutes the entire substance of a rule (as with `mcafee_security_software`), and that this distinction — not just "does the text mention DoD" — is what determines whether a file belongs in this kind of PR.
+Learned to distinguish between DoD wording that's incidental to a generic security requirement and DoD wording that constitutes the entire substance of a rule, as with `mcafee_security_software`.
+This distinction, not just whether the text mentions DoD, is what determines whether a file belongs in this kind of PR.

 ### Challenges Overcome

-The original issue's grep output only showed a couple of lines of context per match, which wasn't enough to safely edit any of the files without first reading them in full — some DoD mentions turned out to be load-bearing (banner text matched by a check, a McAfee-mandate rule) rather than incidental.
-That distinction wasn't visible from the grep snippet alone.
+The original issue's grep output only showed a couple of lines of context per match, which wasn't enough to safely edit any of the files without first reading them in full.
+Some DoD mentions turned out to be load-bearing (banner text matched by a check, a McAfee-mandate rule) rather than incidental, and that distinction wasn't visible from the grep snippet alone.

 ### What I'd Do Differently Next Time

-Pull the full file content before triaging matches into "easy/medium/hard" buckets, rather than triaging from grep snippets first — a couple of files initially looked like easy wins from the snippet alone.
-Still, they turned out to require more judgment once the full file was visible.
+Pull the full file content before triaging matches into "easy/medium/hard" buckets, rather than triaging from grep snippets first.
+A couple of files initially looked like easy wins from the snippet alone, but turned out to require more judgment once the full file was visible.

 ---